NorthernWidget/NorthernWidget.github.io/_pages/tutorial.md

 #### Definition of I2C addresses in use

-As noted in the Resnik example above, this is the trickiest step (but one you can skip) because you need to know the address of your sensor.
+As noted in the Okapi example above, this is the trickiest step (but one you can skip) because you need to know the address of your sensor.
 If your sensor does not have an I2C address, then you may also skip this.

 ```c++
 uint8_t I2CVals[1] = {SENSOR_I2C_ADDRESS_1, SENSOR_I2C_ADDRESS_2, ...};